 Imagine for a second a city centre where it would be easy to get there without risking traffic jams or to be able to sit on any terrace without having to breathe in the exhaust fumes.
 Today, in the quest for a car-free city, very few cities have managed to reduce traffic jams and air pollution.
 Except for one, Pontevedra.
 A city of 83,000 inhabitants, located in northwestern Spain, it is one of the first cities to have succeeded in getting rid of cars.
 Focus on this city at the forefront of sustainable mobility.

 The city that promotes "no-car"…

 Recognized as the pioneer city in terms of pedestrianization, cars have been banned from the city centre of Pontevedra for more than 20 years.
-Today, Pontevedra’s citizens walk almost 70% of journeys.
+Today, Pontevedra's citizens walk almost 70% of their journeys.
 Introduced by Miguel-Anxo Fernandez-Lorez, mayor since 1999 for the 5th consecutive time, this pedestrianisation did not happen overnight.
-From the 15-minute parking limit in the city centre, to the raising of the roadways, to the recent reduction of the speed limit to 10 km/h since the end of October, vast urbanisation works have been implemented, with no fatal road accidents recorded since 2001.
+From the 15-minute parking limit in the city center to the raising of the roadways, to the recent reduction of the speed limit to 10 km/h since the end of October, vast urbanization works have been implemented, with no fatal road accidents recorded since 2001.
 In terms of results, since the 90s, this has made it possible to reduce the number of vehicles by more than 10, from 80,000 to 7,000.
 This reduction has led to a drop in CO2 emissions of about 60%.

 The model of intermodality